Positive definite matrices and the S-divergence: Introduction

-is positive semidefinite for every integer $m \ge 1$ and scalar $\beta \ge 0$.
-CM consider only special cases of this question.
-We provide a complete characterization of $\beta$ necessary and sufficient for the above matrix to be semidefinite. \item CM analyze the ``matrix-means'' problem $\min_{X>0} f(X) :=\sum_i S(X,A_i)$, whose solution they obtain by solving $\nabla f(X)=0$.
-They make a simple but crucial oversight by claiming global optimality of this solution, whereas from their arguments only \emph{stationarity} follows.
-We prove global optimality. \end{list}
+is positive semidefinite for every integer $m \ge 1$ and every scalar $\beta \ge 0$.
+CM considered special cases of this question.
+We provide a complete characterization of $\beta$ necessary and sufficient for the above matrix to be semidefinite. \item CM analyze the ``matrix-mean'' $\min_{X>0} f(X) :=\sum_i \ds^2(X,A_i)$, whose solution they obtain by solving $\nabla f(X)=0$.
+CM's results essentially imply global optimality\footnote{We thank a referee for alerting us to this fact, which ultimately follows from CM's uniqueness theorem and the observation that the cost function goes to $+\infty$ for both $X \to 0$ and $X\to \infty$ (see Sec.~\ref{sec.mtxmeans} for more details).}; we provide two different proofs of this fact.
+One of our proofs is based of establishing \emph{geodesic convexity} of the \sdiv---a result that is also interesting because in our previous attempts~\citep{srapd,ssdiv} we oversaw this property.
+In fact, we show (Theorem~\ref{thm.jointgc}) that $\ds^2$ is jointly geodesically convex. \end{list}